COURSE OVERVIEW

 Associate Professor Caterina Longo is a board-certified dermatologist specialising in the diagnosis and treatment of skin cancers.
 Although providing the best care possible for patients remains her primary goal, she also committed to education and clinical research.
 She is actively involved in clinical research and has published numerous papers on topics related to skin cancer with an emphasis on melanoma, atypical nevi, Spitz/Reed nevi and non-melanoma skin cancer.

 Caterina’s research interests are focused on the use of imaging instruments such as dermoscopy and confocal laser microscopy to recognise skin cancer early in its development.
 She pioneered the use of ex vivo fluorescence confocal microscopy for micrographic Mohs surgery applied for basal cell carcinoma and other visceral tumours.
-Caterina lectures on these topics both nationally and internationally.
+Caterina frequently lectures on these topics both nationally and internationally.

 Dr Jonathan B. Karnes